adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 Miniscript is changing how we approach Bitcoin script development — from error-prone manual scripting to structured, verifiable spending conditions.

-Miniscript Studio brings this technology to developers at all levels through visual analysis, better error messages, automatic key management, and full descriptor and Taproot support.
-Whether you're exploring your first multisig setup or designing complex vault architectures, the Studio provides the tools and immediate feedback needed to build with confidence.
+Miniscript Studio aims to bring this technology to developers at all levels through visual analysis, better error messages, automatic key management, and full descriptor and Taproot support.
+Whether you're exploring your first multisig setup or designing complex vault architectures, the Studio provides the tools and information needed to build with confidence.

 I hope this tool helps developers explore the full potential of Miniscript.